IBM PCIe Crypto Card V2 (PCIeCC2)

 IBM Z mainframe.
 The PCIeCC2 is available as feature code (FC) 0890 (Crypto Express5S, or CEX5S) on IBM Z mainframes (z14®, z13s™, and z13® only), either on z/OS® or Linux® on z Systems® operating systems.

 FC 0890 requires FC 3863 - CPACF (Central Processor Assist for Cryptographic Functions) DES/TDES Enablement.
 CPACF is a set of cryptographic instructions providing improved performance through hardware acceleration.
-Using the cryptographic hardware, you gain security from using the CPACF and the Crypto feature through in-kernel cryptography APIs, and for Linux on z Systems the libica cryptographic functions library.
+Using the cryptographic hardware, you gain security from using the CPACF and the Crypto feature through in-kernel cryptography APIs, and for Linux on IBM Z the libica cryptographic functions library.

-On Linux on z Systems, IBM offers a CCA API for the CEX5S and a PKCS #11 (EP11) API to the user.
+On Linux on Z, IBM offers a CCA API for the CEX5S and a PKCS #11 (EP11) API to the user.
 The CCA API shipped with the CEX5S is an enhanced version of the CCA API shipped with the CEX4S or CEX3.

 IBM Power Systems.